-Though the answer would seem complex, it’s fairly straightforward to understand how data flows and is managed across an application, our engine, and a health system.
+To better understand the answer to the question of “How does Redox work?”, it’s important to start by breaking down the jobs-to-be-done when it comes to integrating healthcare data.
+Though the answer would seem complex, it’s fairly straightforward to understand how data flows and is managed across an software vendor’s application, the Redox integration platform, and a healthcare organization.
 Those are the three places data is processed and stored within its journey—let’s take a closer look at each.

 What Happens in the Engine…

 Messages go through three stages of transformation to standardize into our JSON specifications.
+We use a proprietary parallel processing system to provide virtually real-time messaging processing while retaining FIFO order.
 First, messages are parsed according to type (HL7 v2, CCD, Custom API, etc.).
-Secondly, they are configured for vendor-specific specifications.
+Secondly, they are configured for vendor-specific specifications based on the source system, such as an EHR, HIE, CRM, or ERP.
 Finally, they are configured for the health-system-level workflow customizations that can affect these messages.
 At this stage, field-level filters can be applied before messages are routed to their proper destination and transmitted in the specified format.

 Our integration experts work with health systems to identify the most efficient integration strategy for their unique EHR implementation.
 For HL7 integrations, Redox most commonly maintains a secure VPN tunnel for MLLP traffic.
 HL7 messages originating in the EHR are normally routed through an on-premise interface engine already in use in the health system before being pushed to our VPN.
 Conversely, Redox pushes HL7 messages back to the EHR through this infrastructure as well.
 We also work with health systems to connect to EHR-vendor-custom APIs as well as supporting DIRECT protocol.